 As howlite is dyed for mimicking other gems, a few jewelers take its advantage and sell the dyed forms as turquoise, lapis lazuli, or coral ornaments to obtain more profit.
 At times, the stone is also layered with resin to make it harder.

 Nevertheless, trustworthy dealers will reveal if the stone is altered or treated in any way.
 The dyed forms are still attractive.

-The most prominent site where this borate mineral is available in plenty is Canada, especially in Nova Scotia, New Brunswick, and Newfoundland.
-You can also find the mineral deposits in the USA particularly California, Mexico, Russia, Germany, Turkey, Namibia, and Pakistan.
+The most prominent site where this borate mineral is in Canada, especially in Nova Scotia, New Brunswick, and Newfoundland.
+You can also find mineral deposits in the USA, particularly in California, Mexico, Russia, Germany, Turkey, Namibia, and Pakistan.

 You can identify howlite by its appearance of white stone having nodules with natural grey lines.
-Howlite jewelry will have a clean look to it if it is pure white.
+Jewelry with it will have a clean look to it if it is pure white.
 The luster is earthily glimmering, while the transparency is opaque.
 Above all, there is no cleavage.
-With these physical properties, you can easily identify howlite.
+With these physical properties, you can easily identify this stone.

 There are two more tests to conduct to know whether a given stone is a howlite or not.
-If it is, it will shine as an off white, yellowish white, or a blue shade when kept under shortwave UV light.
-Another way to test it is to keep it in a hydrochloric acid solution in which a howlite stone shall dissolve without giving out any bubbles.
+If it is, it will shine as an off-white, yellowish-white, or a blue shade when kept under shortwave UV light.
+Another way to test it is to keep it in a hydrochloric acid solution in which a real stone shall dissolve without giving out any bubbles.